dropzone/dropzone/index.md

 > You can also overwrite all default event actions in the options.
 So if you provide the option `drop` you can overwrite the default `drop` event handler.
 > *You should be familiary with the code if you do that because you can easily break the upload like this.*
-> If you just want to do additional stuff, like adding a few classes here and there, **listen to the events instead**!
+> If you just want to do additional stuff, like adding a few classes here and there, **[listen to the events](#listen_to_events) instead**!

 ### listen to events

-Dropzone triggers events when processing files to which you can register easily.
+Dropzone triggers events when processing files, to which you can register easily.

 Example: